Signed in as:

 As members of The College English Association prepared for their annual conference last spring, the onset of the Covid-19 pandemic led organizers to a now all too familiar decision: the conference had to be cancelled.
 CEA Critic Editor Jeraldine Kraver was not only gutted about missing this annual event, but now had another challenge: the journals' third issue each year was normally a proceedings of the annual meeting.
 Along with everything else going on, she was now without a journal issue.
 But Jeri did what all talented educators know how to do well: change the plan and pivot accordingly.
 Within a few short weeks, The CEA Critic put out a call for papers for reflections of educators' and students' experiences teaching and learning during the early days of the pandemic.
 Join us in a candid and congenial conversation to find out how this special issue, Living the Teaching Life in a Time of COVID-19, came together.

 The CEA Critic seeks to encourage the newest members of our community, whether graduate students or early-career professors.
 To assist them toward publication, a familiar feature at the annual CEA conference is a round-table featuring the editors of The Critic and the members of the editorial board discussing the publishing process.
 Not to be overlooked, too, is that The CEA Critic itself routinely seeks to publish essays written by graduate students.
+Click on the link below for advice on writing a conference proposal/abstract, converting a seminar paper to a conference presentation, and a conference presentation into an article.

 The CEA Critic publishes scholarly articles that read closely the texts-including fiction, poetry, drama, nonfiction, and film-that English professors study and teach.
 The Critic celebrates the importance of literary criticism from a variety of approaches and the value of reading and teaching familiar and unfamiliar literary works.